 Our diversity pledges

-We serve a diverse population.
-We know that diversity brings with it a range of views, insights and experiences and is something to be celebrated.
+Diversity brings with it a range of views, insights and experiences and is something to be celebrated.
+We are committed to being an organisation that values and nurtures diversity and is inclusive to all.

 Diversity isn’t a box to check, it is a strength to build upon which makes us better.